-Find a like-minded group on a message board chat room meetup.
+Find a like-minded group on Facebook.
 “Drill” with compatible souls who need accountability.
 Resist the urge to talk too much.
 Maybe by use of a timer?

 When I used to do this, there were plenty of times that I “chatted” my time away instead of drilling.

 - Everyone says what they are going to do next.